BlogGuides › Reconstitution Calculator

 How the Calculation Works

-The math is straightforward once you understand the relationship between mg, mL, and syringe units:
+The math is straightforward once you understand the relationship between mg, mL, and syringe units.
+Worked example with Tesamorelin (10 mg vial, 1.6 mg standard dose):

-1. Concentration = Peptide in vial (mg) ÷ Water added (mL)
+1. Concentration = Peptide in vial (mg) ÷ Bac water added (mL)

 2. Volume to inject = Desired dose (mg) ÷ Concentration (mg/mL)

 A standard 1 mL insulin syringe has 100 unit markings.
 Each unit equals 0.01 mL.
-So if you need to inject 0.1 mL, you draw to the 10-unit mark.
+So for a 1.6 mg Tesamorelin dose, you draw to the 32-unit mark.

 Common Questions